 Step 6.
 Talk to your Manager

 If you see your goals as being relevant within your current company, prepare to discuss your career plans with your manager.
-You could use the tips listed in this post about having regular one-to-one meetings.

 Some questions you might ask your manager during the meeting: